akbarpunjwani/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

-*TODO:* run `kubectl` command to show the running pods and services for all components.
+*DONE:* run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation

 ## Setup the Jaeger and Prometheus source
-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
+*DONE:* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.

 ## Create a Basic Dashboard
-*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
+*DONE:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+*DONE:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+SLI is an indicator of how much we were able to achieve the SLO defined.
+For monthly uptime SLO, we can have SLI in terms of the duration for which the service remain unavailable, which we could then reduce as much as possible.
+For request response time SLO, we could average out the request response time, which would then give us the current SLI.

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+*DONE:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
+Latency: To understand how much time it takes to process customer request
+Traffic: To understand the trend of requests that inflows at all time
+Errors: To know the count of requests that receives error 500 response
+Saturation: To understand the utilization of CPUs, Memory & other resources.
+The more saturated the system is the more improved load balancing and more urgent arrangements of new resources are required.
+For how many duration the resources remained in 100% utilization
+Utilization: To understand for how many duration the resources are utilized to serve requests

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.